 Real economic activity in South Africa increased for a fourth consecutive quarter in the second quarter of 2021, starting with the rebound in the third quarter of 2020 when the initial strict coronavirus disease 2019 (COVID-19) lockdown measures were first eased.
 Growth in real gross domestic product (GDP) accelerated marginally from a revised annualised rate of 4.2% in the first quarter of 2021 to 4.7% in the second quarter, despite the third wave of COVID-19 infections.
 Real gross value added (GVA) by both the primary and tertiary sectors rose further, while the real output of the secondary sector contracted.
-Consistent with the slight acceleration in growth, the level of real GDP was 19.3% higher in the second quarter of 2021 compared with a year earlier, when the pandemic-related lockdown restrictions resulted in the largest contraction since quarter of 2021 was still lower than the level in the first quarter of 2020 at the onset of the COVID-19 pandemic.
-On a seasonally adjusted but not annualised basis (the new headline measure), real GDP growth accelerated slightly from 1.0% in the first quarter of 2021 to 1.2% in the second quarter.3
+Consistent with the slight acceleration in growth, the level of real GDP was 19.3% higher in the second quarter of 2021 compared with a year earlier, when the pandemic-related lockdown restrictions resulted in the largest contraction since quarterly records began in 1960.
+In turn, the seasonally adjusted level of real output in the second quarter of 2021 was still lower than the level in the first quarter of 2020 at the onset of the COVID-19 pandemic.
+On a seasonally adjusted but not annualised basis (the new headline measure), real GDP growth accelerated slightly from 1.0% in the first quarter of 2021 to 1.2% in the second quarter.